A cat running on autumn leaves

 When Can Kittens Go Outside?

-Kittens should be given the opportunity to go outside once they’re about four or five months old (under supervision) and have settled into their new home.
+Kittens should be allowed to go outside once they're about four or five months old (under supervision) and have settled into their new home.
 They should be neutered and have had all their vaccinations (at around 12 weeks old).

-Indoors or outdoors, your cat needs a place to call home and be comfortable in.
-The garden or outside space should be safe and secure.
-It should also be cat-friendly with places to hide and climb, a scratching post can also be a good idea.
+• Cat-ify the garden: The garden or outside space should be cat-friendly with places to hide and climb.
+A scratching post can also be a good idea.

 Letting an New Adult Cat Outside